biorabbit/RegDDM/README.md

 ## Installation

-You can install latest version of RegDDM using Github:
+You can install latest version of RegDDM using Github.
+The package will later be available on CRAN.

 ``` r
 remotes::install_github("biorabbit/RegDDM")